Help / Workflow / Helix Mirroring / Configuration

 - User/password specified on the Git Fusion server

-- Global user/password
+url- Global user/password

 - Default (

-Edit the following configuration in /etc/gitswarm/gitswarm.rb
+Edit the following configuration in /etc/gitswarm/gitswarm.rb:

-After the gitswarm['git-fusion']['enabled']
+After the gitswarm['git-fusion']['enabled'] section:

 gitswarm['git-fusion']['enabled'] = true